Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

 ( wishing his parents were still alive) But, together, their feathers give him confidence and strength he needs before each ride, and today he needed that confidence more than ever.

 As he walks out of the barn all the ranch animals were up early too, they were outside the barn waiting for him to come out.
 Tom smiled at everyone as he walked past, and they shouted out.

 “Good luck on the ride today Tom.”
 Some even hugged him and shook his wings as he walked towards the owner’s horse trailers.

 They were getting ready to pull out.
 “Tom you need to hurry before the owners leave.”
 Said, Ol’ Will.

-While the owners began to warm up the trucks before pulling out, everyone paused for a few moments of silence to honor those lost in passed rodeos.
-You could hear the sound of sniffling.
+While the owners began to warm up the trucks before pulling out, the animals paused for a few moments of silence to honor those lost in passed rodeos.
+You could hear sniffling.
 Soon they all started getting the sniffles and watery eyes.

 Miss.
 Tina’s mom handed out handkerchiefs from her bag.
 Some of the animals just used their shirts to wipe away their sniffling noses.
 Ol’ Will was getting impatient because the sniffling turned into whines and outcries.
 He yells out.

 “Y’all are gonna draw attention from the owners making all this noise, now keep it quiet!”
 Then he continued.